Call for Participation

-- All papers will be published in the PACMCGIT journal and will be open access!
+- All papers will be published in a special issue of PACMCGIT and will be open access.

-- Awards for best paper, best poster, student competition
+- Awards for best paper, best poster and student competition.

 High-Performance Graphics is co-sponsored by ACM SIGGRAPH and Eurographics.
-The program features a week of paper and industry presentations.
+The program features three days of paper and industry presentations.

 - Hardware and systems for high-performance graphics

 - Real-time and interactive ray tracing hardware or software